Deep and Medium Boxes

 Should I Start With All Medium Or Deep Boxes?

-As a beginner beekeeper, there is so much to learn prior to keeping bees.
-Starting to keep bees requires a lot of upfront decision-making.
-Some decisions are easy to change later than others.
+Some decisions are easier to change later than others.
 Choosing to use all medium boxes or a combination of deep, medium, or shallow boxes is a decision that is harder to change later.
+To learn more about beekeeping read Master Guide: Beekeeping for Beginners.

 If you use a combination of box sizes, it is difficult to undo that decision and change to using only medium boxes.